Sacramento Boating Accidents Lawyers

 How Can It Accumulate?

 Boat owners and operators have a duty to their passengers, and may be responsible for serious injury or death.
-If you were injured in a boating accident or water recreation accident, call our personal injury attorneys at (916) 520-6639, or fill out and submit contact form found on this page.
+If you were injured in a boating accident or water recreation accident, call our boating accident attorneys at (916) 520-6639, or fill out and submit contact form found on this page.